-If you are looking for mental health or substance use disorder treatment programs for yourself or a family member and you don't know where to start, or are having difficulty getting a timely appointment, you can contact our Employee Assistance Clinician, Beth Milaszewski, LICSW.
-Beth provides the following services:
+If you are looking for mental health or substance use disorder treatment programs for yourself or a family member and you don't know where to start, or are having difficulty getting a timely appointment, you can contact an Employee Assistance Clinician for the following services:

-- Care Navigation: Beth can assist with navigating and triaging services to help you find the most appropriate site/providers for your specific needs, both at BMC and elsewhere.
-This includes referrals for long-term counseling and substance use disorder treatment programs. - Social Support Resources: If you have social support needs such as housing, food, and family issues, Beth can help find available resources to address these needs.
+- Care Navigation: assist with navigating and triaging services to help you find the most appropriate site/providers for your specific needs, both at BMC and elsewhere.
+This includes referrals for long-term counseling and substance use disorder treatment programs. - Social Support Resources: If you have social support needs such as housing, food, and family issues, they can help find available resources to address these needs.

-Beth can be reached by email: Beth.Milaszewski@bmc.org, phone: 617-414-4357, or pager: 8010.
+They can be reached by email: resilience@bmc.org.